slopp/ShinyModulesDemo/README.md

 # ShinyModulesDemo

-In app.R we create a simple app that involves quite a bit of code replication.
-In app_module.R we refactor the application to use Shiny Modules.
+In appOriginal.R we create a simple app that involves quite a bit of code replication.
+In appModules.R we refactor the application to use Shiny Modules.

 The code is available on Github: https://github.com/slopp/ShinyModulesDemo